trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

 I ran `perf top` and noticed that `duperemove` showed unusual reading on various stages of a run: at one point most of the time was spent in `sqlite` internals, at another one some `rb_next()` function took most of the time.
-I did not expect such things in an IO-mostly workload.
+I did not expect such things in an `I/O`-mostly workload.

-As it was not very convenient to experiment with `duperemove`'s behaviour on real data I tried to throw synthetic workloads at it.
+As it was not very convenient to experiment with `duperemove` behavior on real data I tried to throw synthetic workloads at it.

-I started simple: created `100 thousands` files of `1KB` size and ran `duperemove` at it:
+I started simple: created `100K` files of `1KB` size and ran `duperemove` at it:

 ```bash